 Rule #2 Never Mix Metals

-Yes, you can totally use dark colors in small spaces.
-Thankfully, this rule is quite outdated.
+You can totally use dark colors in small spaces.
+This rule is quite outdated.
 There was a time not so long ago when the goal of decorating included making rooms look larger.
 Making a room look larger would often override other design considerations.
 As decorating tastes changed, and as people began downsizing, decorating to enlarge a room became less popular.
 One of the top tricks for making a small room look larger is painting the walls with light neutral colors.
 This is a totally great way to do that, but you have to ask yourself if making a room larger is really the right goal.

-Rule #4 Trim Should Always be White
+Rule #4 Trim Should Always Be White

-Rule #5 Neutrals go With Everything
+Rule #5 Neutrals Go With Everything

-If you're looking for a neutral color with the best chance of matching the decor you already have, try a warm beige or greige.
+If you are looking for a neutral color with the best chance of matching the decor you already have, try a warm beige or greige.
 Greige is a wonderful warm gray color with lots brown and goes with almost anything, and it tops the list of favorite neutral colors because of its versatility.

-Rule #6 Ceilings Should Always be White
+Rule #6 Ceilings Should Always Be White